 Signs of Eye Irritation

 Without adequate tears to lubricate and clean the eye, your dog’s eyes will likely become inflamed, red, and rough.
 These problems mostly affect the outer covering of the eye (the cornea) and the lining of the eyelid (conjunctiva).
+Vets often recommend non-steroidal drops for dogs to reduce redness and dryness.

 You may notice the following: